Mass-radius relationship and gravitational wave emission from magnetized spheroidal quark stars: Acknowledgments

 \section{Acknowledgments}

-The authors would like to acknowledge National Supercomputing Mission (NSM) for providing computing resources of Param Porul at NIT Trichy, which is implemented by C-DAC and supported by the Ministry of Electronics and Information Technology (MeitY) and Department of Science and Technology (DST), Government of India.
-The authors also gratefully acknowledge the anonymous reviewer for their valuable feedback and suggestions.
+The authors acknowledge the National Supercomputing Mission (NSM) for providing computing resources of PARAM Porul at NIT Tiruchirappalli, implemented by C-DAC and supported by the Ministry of Electronics and Information Technology (MeitY) and the Department of Science and Technology (DST), Government of India.
+Rajasmita Sahoo sincerely thanks Mrutunjaya Bhuyan for carefully going through the manuscript and for his valuable suggestions.